Gut Bites MD

 Fiber is Your Body’s Natural Guide to Weight Management

-Rather than cutting carbs out of your diet, eat them in their original fiber packaging instead Christopher Damman, University of Washington Fiber might just be the key to healthy weight management – and nature packages it in perfectly balanced ratios with carbs when you eat them as whole foods.
-Think unprocessed fruits, vegetables, whole grains, beans,…
+Rather than cutting carbs out of your diet, eat them in their original fiber packaging instead Christopher Damman, Associate Professor of Gastroenterology, School of Medicine, University of Washington.
+Editor-in-Chief of Gut Bites MD.
+Fiber might just be the key to healthy weight management – and nature packages it in perfectly balanced ratios with carbs when you eat them as…

 July 25, 2023